dbutz/SchoolSite-Pro-Docs/dataValidation/dataValidator.md

 If you have need further assistance, the log files can be emailed to Davis Demographics' Tech Support by exporting your results and emailing them to techsupport@davisdemographics.com.

-For more information about the data requirements for Redistricting, Forecasts, and Locators, view the following topics:
+For more information about the data requirements for Redistricting Plans, Forecasts, and Locators, view the following topics:

 * [Data Checks Made for Redistricting Plans](checkRedistrict.md)